Table of Contents

 Golden Ratio

 The golden ratio, also known as the golden mean or the Fibonacci sequence can be achieved by placing the key elements in the “eye of the storm”.
-To do this, the frame is recursively split with a ratio of 1 to 1.68.
+To achieve this, the frame is recursively split with a ratio of 1 to 1.68.

 Rule of Thirds